surge-synthesizer/surge-synthesizer.github.io/rack_xt_manual/rack_xt_manual.md

 * Presets and Model Choices (here the item at the top of the flanger) present a left-right jog buttons and open a menu when selected.

-The modules with display area charts will udpate those charts in realtime based on values and modulations.
+The modules with display area charts will update those charts in realtime based on values and modulations.
 We endeavour to make sure the charts show what is actually happening in an appropriate fashion!